-Targeted therapy uses medications to attack specific factors that help cancer grow.
+Unlike chemotherapy, targeted therapy drugs attack cancer cells without harming healthy cells.
 They may work when standard chemotherapy drugs have not worked.
 Current targeted therapy options for esophageal cancer include trastuzumab and ramucirumab.

 Certain esophageal cancers have an excess amount of a protein called human growth factor receptor (HER2).
 This protein spurs tumor growth.
 Trastuzumab, when used with chemotherapy, may help stop tumor growth in cancers with an excess amount of HER2.
 Side effects of the medication are fairly mild and include fever, weakness, nausea, diarrhea, and headache.
 It is sometimes associated with damage to heart muscle.